Call for contributions

 Vox Pop Section

-This edition we’re asking the question: “What reforms in the various residential tenancies legislation are necessary to better protect both tenants and landlords?”.
-Please send a short (150-200 words) opinion piece to email@example.com for the chance to be featured in our leading journal.
+This edition we’re asking the question: “What do you think should be the priorities for a workforce development strategy in our sector?"
+Please send a short (150-200 words) opinion piece to firstname.lastname@example.org for the chance to be featured in our leading journal.